-Utility leaders: Orlando Utilities Commission's Community Solar program allows participants to lock in a rate of 13 cents/ kWh for 25 years for electricity generated by their Community Solar share, at no upfront cost to customers.4 Similarly, Vernon Electric's program in Wisconsin provides monthly bill credits for the power produced on participants' electric bills, with an upfront cost of \$600 per panel and a projected first year payback of 5.8%, and these savings will increase as energy prices rise.5
+Utility leaders: Orlando Utilities Commission's Community Solar program allows participants to lock in a rate of 13 cents/kWh for 25 years for electricity generated by their Community Solar share.
+Similarly, Vernon Electric's program in Wisconsin provides monthly bill credits for the power produced on participants' electric bills, with an upfront cost of \$600 per panel and a projected first year payback of 5.8%, and these savings will increase as energy prices rise.
+5